Skip to main content

 Gap clustering.
 When you can compare 15 audit datasets side by side, you start seeing clusters.
 Not just "Company A has a document management problem" but "80% of companies between 200 and 500 employees in professional services have the same document management gap, and it costs them roughly the same amount."
 That's a finding you can put in a proposal before you even start the engagement.

 Methodology refinement.
 Your audit process should get better with every engagement.
 But "better" based on what?
-When you can export interview responses, scoring distributions, and finding patterns in structured formats (JSON or CSV), you can measure which questions surface the most actionable data, which scoring rubrics produce the most consistent results, and which parts of your methodology need adjustment.
+When you can export interview responses, scoring distributions, and finding patterns in structured formats (JSON or CSV), you can measure which questions surface the most useful data, which scoring rubrics produce the most consistent results, and which parts of your methodology need adjustment.

 Client retention intelligence.
 If you're running audits and then implementation work, the data from the audit predicts what happens during implementation.
 Export it, analyze it, and you start seeing which audit findings correlate with smooth implementations and which ones predict scope creep.
 That knowledge is worth more than any single engagement fee.